 You’ll enter D.I.A. on the security and baggage claim floor.
 You’ll need to head up one more floor to check-in, if needed.
 Then back down to go through security.

 Depending on your gate: A, B, or C; you’ll catch the concourse shuttle train to it once past security.
 From here, just await boarding before departure on your next unforgettable journey.
-If you booked a flight to another transportation friendly city, such as San Francisco, you’ll never need to step food in a car to enjoy your vacation.
+If you booked a flight to another transportation friendly city, such as San Francisco, you’ll never need to step foot in a car to enjoy your vacation.